 Induction versus Waiting for Labor

-When a woman’s water breaks before labor at term, one of the most important questions she will face is whether to induce labor or wait for labor to start on its own.
+When someone’s water breaks before labor at term, one of the most important questions they will face is whether to induce labor or wait for labor to start on its own.

 Many researchers have tried to compare the risks and benefits of induction versus expectant management.

-In almost all of the studies on this issue, researchers only looked at women with PROM who had a single baby in head-first position.
-And they usually did not allow women with other pregnancy complications, such as high blood pressure and gestational diabetes, in their studies.
+In almost all the studies on this issue, researchers only looked at people with PROM who had a single baby in head-first position.
+And they usually did not allow people with other pregnancy complications, such as infection, high blood pressure, or gestational diabetes, in their studies.

-So the results that we will talk about in this article apply mainly to low-risk women.
+So, the results that we will talk about in this article apply mainly to low-risk people giving birth.

 When researchers compare induction versus expectant management, they usually look at these health results:

 - How long did it take for the baby to be born after PROM?